Exam season is now · EC-6 (391) & STR (293)

-A comprehensive, logic-driven resource center for aspiring Texas educators preparing for the TExES EC-6 (391) exam.
+A comprehensive resource center for aspiring Texas educators preparing for the TExES EC-6 (391) Core Subjects and TExES STR (293) Science of Teaching Reading exams.

 EXAM GUIDE